 In 1975 the world’s first Carers Association was established in New South Wales.
 Six years later, in 1981, carers in the ACT held a public meeting to address concerns about the needs of those caring for aged people.

 Soon after, the Carers Group was established under the auspices of the Council of the Ageing ACT.
 Originally called the Carers’ Support Group, it offered personal counselling and opportunities for carers to meet each other and discuss issues and concerns.

 The Carers Group received funding from the Department of Health and Ageing (DoHA) Home and Community Care (HACC) program in the late 1980s.
-Due to rapidly increasing support and recognition, the Carers Group was incorporated as the Carers Association of the ACT in 1992, becoming the peak body for carers in the ACT.
+Due to rapidly increasing support and recognition, the Carers Group was incorporated as the Carers Association of the ACT in 1992 (later Carers ACT), becoming the peak body for carers in the ACT.

-The Carers Association of the ACT continued to develop and grow since the early 1990s.
+The Carers Association of the ACT continued to develop and grow.
 In 1993–1994, DoHA gave over $95,000 in funding through the HACC program to help provide counselling and information services and from 1996 funded a carer respite and resource centre for the ACT.

-In 2006, the Australian government invested $1.9 billion for mental health programs to improve the national mental health system.
+The Australian government invested $1.9 billion for mental health programs to improve the national mental health system in 2006.
 This enabled Carers ACT to offer much greater support to carers looking after people with mental illness, psychiatric disability, autism and intellectual disability.

 …there’s so much more awareness now about who carers are.